 The Designated Safeguarding Lead works in line with the responsibilities as set out at Annex B of the DfE Guidance outlined above in respect of referrals, training and awareness raising.
 The Designated Safeguarding Lead is the focus person and local 'expert' for school staff, and others, who have concerns about an individual child's safety or well-being and is the first point of contact for external agencies that are pursuing C.P. investigations.
 The Designated Safeguarding Lead also co-ordinates the school's representation at C.P. conferences and the submission of written reports for conferences (a meeting of all relevant agencies).
-When an individual concern/incident is brought to the attention of the Designated Safeguarding Lead she will be responsible, if appropriate, for obtaining advice from Lambeth Lead Safeguarding Manager for Child Protection and/or consulting with Social Care as appropriate to decide whether or not this should be formally referred as a child protection case.
+When an individual concern/incident is brought to the attention of the Designated Safeguarding Lead she will be responsible, if appropriate, for obtaining advice from Local Authority Designated Officer (LADO) for Child Protection and/or consulting with Social Care as appropriate to decide whether or not this should be formally referred as a child protection case, or the Safeguarding Partners.